Starman (Jack Knight): Powers and equipment

 Jack Knight has no superpowers.
 Although he has been told by Charity that he possesses the same sight as she, only to a lesser degree, he has never truly explored it.
 Instead, he wields a "cosmic staff", a device invented by Jack's father Ted, the original Starman.
 The cosmic staff utilizes the same technology as the prototype "gravity rods" that Ted once wielded, and which Jack used before his father created the cosmic staff for him.
 The cosmic staff grants Jack powers including rapid flight, levitation of objects, and energy manipulation.
 The staff absorbs stellar energy which can then be manipulated into defensive force fields and offensive energy blasts of incredible power.
 Jack can use both powers at once to protect himself from atmospheric damage in high-velocity flight.
 Another power of the rod, seen late in the series, is that it is capable of receiving Jack's mental commands from a distance (this is a feature of the device, an ability to "attune itself to the user", and not a power of Jack's).
 At present, the staff is attuned to its current wielder, Stargirl; it seems difficult to quickly change the staff's affiliation.

 Jack is also a competent martial artist, trained primarily in jujutsu.

+Other versions

+In the alternate future of Kingdom Come, Jack has a teenaged African American successor known as "Stars".
+Though he takes his name and motif from the Star-Spangled Kid, Stars uses Jack's cosmic staff and dresses in a similar leather jacket and bandana.

+In the alternate future of Titans Tomorrow, Courtney Whitmore is known as Starwoman and wears Jack's trademark jacket in addition to the staff.